 “Yup.
 Great Shadows got to stick together, right?”

 Devron considered this while staring down the open maw of what—probably—was a place full of death.
 He scratched his chin, forehead furrowed.
 “Hells, man, are ya sure?
-I’ll be the first to admit, I don’t wanna go down there, but you’re the leader.
+I’ll be the first to admit that I don’t wanna go down there, but you’re the leader.
 You should stay.”

-The moment you pin the gold star of importance on someone, everyone else became determined to protect them.
+The moment you pinned the gold star of importance on someone, everyone else became determined to protect them.
 Protect was just another way to take the fun out of life.